RocketMap/RocketMap/docs/advanced-install/cloudflare.md

 ![](../_static/img/AzEGV1i.png)

-When the information is cleared, add two new records with the text boxes at the top with the following configuration:
+When the information is cleared, add two new records with the text boxes at the top with the following configuration (replace 11.22.33.44 with your server's IP address):

 ![](../_static/img/ZXMksO1.png)